 Finally, I’m very interested in sports, tennis/football/golf/athletics.
 If I’m not playing one of these I’ll probably be following one closely somewhere

 My background is in education and I have been a Leading Teacher of Art, Design and Technology at a school in Milton Keynes for the last fifteen years.
 I am very passionate about education and how the creative arts and problem solving is a vital part of the development of a child.

-I’m proud to be able to say I’m a parent of a child who goes to Preston Hedges and am very keen to see the school continue to thrive and develop from its current very strong position.
-I am an enthusiastic, well-motivated individual who would support and challenge constructively to help the school wherever possible.
+I’m approaching my second full year as a Governor.
+I am keen to see the school continue to thrive and develop from its current very strong position.
+I am an enthusiastic, well-motivated individual who has been both support and constructively challenging to help the school develop.

-I have a daughter in year 3 and a son who we hope will be starting in 2018, therefore I will be in a position to be willing and able to invest my time and commitment over a long period.
-I am an experienced financial consultant working for the UK’s largest Mutual insurer, in which everything we do is built on the foundations of Independent Governance and client outcomes (in this case the children, teachers and school).
-My day to day role includes managing client relationships, presentations to employers and consultancy on pension and investment options.
-I believe I have gained valuable experience and knowledge as a result of sitting on corporate employee representative committees as well as using management, mentoring and situational leadership skills as part of my everyday work.
-I feel these skills and attributes would be both useful and beneficial to the role of parent governor for the school.
+I’m a parent of two children who attend Preston Hedges, which puts me in a position to be willing and able to invest my time and commitment over a long period.
+I am an experienced financial consultant working for the UK’s largest Mutual insurer, in which everything we do is built on the foundations of Independent Governance and Client Outcomes (in this case the children, teachers and school).
+I have gained valuable experience and knowledge as a result of sitting on corporate employee representative committees as well as using management, mentoring and situational leadership skills as part of my everyday work.
+These skills and attributes are benefiting me in my role of parent governor for the school.

 In my spare time I enjoy keeping fit, taking part in triathlons and am happy to encourage my children and others to lead a happy and active lifestyle